Double Bogey and Blow-Up Holes

 What is the best way to avoid a blow-up hole after a bad shot?

-Commit in advance to taking the safe recovery option — even if it means accepting a double or triple bogey — rather than attempting a risky shot to try to salvage par.
+Commit in advance to taking the safe recovery option.
+This means even if it means accepting a double or triple bogey.
+Instead of attempting a risky shot to try to salvage par.
 Most blow-up holes come from compounding one mistake with a second and third, not from the original mistake alone.

 Related terms

-- Bogey Golf"Bogey golf" describes shooting roughly one over par on every hole — around 90 for an 18-hole, par-72 course — a common and respectable benchmark for a solidly developing recreational golfer.
+- Bogey Golf"Bogey golf" describes shooting roughly one over par on every hole.
+This means around 90 for an 18-hole, par-72 course.
+This means a common and respectable benchmark for a solidly developing recreational golfer.

-- Birdie and Eagle ExplainedA birdie is a score of one stroke under par on a hole; an eagle is two strokes under par — both are notable, celebrated results that most golfers, even good ones, make only occasionally.
+- Birdie and Eagle ExplainedA birdie is a score of one stroke under par on a hole.
+An eagle is two strokes under par.
+This means both are notable, celebrated results that most golfers, even good ones, make only occasionally.

-- Breaking 100Breaking 100 means finishing an 18-hole round in fewer than 100 total strokes — usually the first major scoring milestone a new golfer aims for, and it depends far more on avoiding disaster holes than on hitting great shots.
+- Breaking 100Breaking 100 means finishing an 18-hole round in fewer than 100 total strokes.
+This means usually the first major scoring milestone a new golfer aims for.
+It depends far more on avoiding disaster holes than on hitting great shots.

 Related guides & benchmarks